 - Millet flour

-Oats are naturally gluten-free but can be contaminated during production with wheat or barley.
+Oats are naturally but can be contaminated during production with wheat or barley.

 Conclusion: